-Duinoord under the Kurk
+Duinoord under the Cork

-Cork hunt
+Cork Hunt

-Continued after 2024?
+Continued in 2024?

 If the pilot is successful, we want to organize a collective purchasing campaign in 2025.